 Since we first debuted Action Script in the hazy mists of long ago, our products have evolved to meet the changing needs of our customers:

-- Communication plans have been introduced and refined to replace event domains and the Advanced Messaging feature.
+- Workflows (nee "communication plans") have been introduced and refined to replace event domains and the Advanced Messaging feature.

 - Drag-and-drop form layouts have replaced the awkwardness of custom messaging panels.

 - An easy-to-use editor in the web user interface has rendered cumbersome voice interaction scripts obsolete.

 - The Integration Builder and the new Integration Directory have eliminated the clumsy IDE used to edit integration logic.

 And in addition to all those changes, we've rolled out ultra-high capacity voice providers, introduced new fill count features, added new options for voicemail handling, and completely overhauled event and notification job control.

 In short, our enhancements and improvements have made the moldy, antiquated Action Script something of a dinosaur.
 It simply doesn't fit into the On-Demand architecture or our big, bold plans for the future.
 So it's time to say goodbye.

 What does this mean?